HarsukritP/havn/README.md

-# SpotSave
+# Havn

 **Know exactly where to go, every time.**

-SpotSave is a mobile-first platform that solves the campus study spot discovery problem through real-time, crowdsourced availability data.
+Havn is a mobile-first platform that solves the campus study spot discovery problem through real-time, crowdsourced availability data.

 ---